csantill/Project_2-DataVizards/README.md

 Source: https://www.bls.gov/cps/cps_htgm.htm
 * All those who did not have a job at all during the survey reference week, made at least one specific active effort to find a job during the prior 4 weeks, and were available for work (unless temporarily ill).
 * All those who were not working and were waiting to be called back to a job from which they had been laid off.
 (They need not be looking for work to be classified as unemployed.)
+* The official unemployment rate for the nation is the number of unemployed as a percentage of the labor force (the sum of the employed and unemployed).

 ## Inspiring Visualizations/links
 * https://coronavirus-resources.esri.com/datasets/esribizteam::us-weekly-unemployment-data